Latest Information on Travelling to Andaman Islands?

 Places to Visit in Rangat Island

-Rangat Island resides at a distance of 210 kilometres by road and 50 nautical miles by ferry from the capital city, Port Blair.
-Travellers can reach Rangat Island via government/private buses, ferries or even cabs.
+Rangat Island resides at a distance of 210 kilometers by road and 50 nautical miles by ferry from the capital city, Port Blair.
+Travellers can reach Rangat Island via government/private buses, ferries, or even cabs.
 Rangat connects to Port Blair via Andaman Trunk Road, and the jolting journey to Rangat roughly takes 6-7 hours.
 The route crosses Jarawa Reserves on the west coasts of South and Middle Andaman.
-Ferries from Port Blair, Havelock, Neil and Long Island also lead to Rangat.
+Ferries from Port Blair, Havelock, Neil, and Long Island also lead to Rangat.

 • Government Buses: Regular morning bus services are available between Port Blair and Rangat.
-The primary and the most cost-effective option to reach Rangat from Port Blair is via buses.
-Bus Terminus in Aberdeen Bazaar, Port Blair is the departure point.
-These buses are non-air-conditioned despite the fact that it is the lifeline of islanders.
+The primary and most cost-effective option to reach Rangat from Port Blair is via buses.
+The bus terminus in Aberdeen Bazaar, Port Blair, is the departure point.
+These buses are non-air-conditioned despite the fact that they are the lifeline of islanders.

 • Helicopter: The chopper takes under an hour to reach Rangat.